Hectonight/dstat/README.md

       --mean                Find the mean of the data.
       --median              Find the median of the data.
       --min                 Find the minimum of the data.
-  -p, --range               Find the range of the data.
+  -r, --range               Find the range of the data.
       --stdev               Find the standard deviation of the data while treating it as a sample.
       --stdevp              Find the standard deviation of the data while treating it as a population.
       --sum                 Find the sum of the data